-- Schools and educational provision identify gaps in learning; design a recovery curriculum appropriate to individual needs and hold high expectations and support for children and young people - Schools and educational provisions to closely monitor the impact of catch up and intervention programmes on children and young peoples educational outcomes - For maintained schools there has been support and challenge for Leaders and Middle Leaders from School Improvement colleagues - Support for children and young peoples health and well being eg access to Cahms; educational psychology service; specialist teachers; school based mental health first aider etc - All schools and educational provisions to have a trained mental health first aider; a trained SENDCO; pastoral lead and knowledge to signpost youth support services as required - All schools and educational provisions work in close partnership with pupils, parents and carers and communicate regularly and sensitively - Headteacher recruitment prioritised and supported to provided leadership succession planning.
+- All schools have been provided with access to a range of resources which includes Oak Academy, National Tutoring and other online resources if needed. - Schools and educational provisions to engage in EEF programmes; NCETM or wider intervention strategies to support progress and attainment for children and young people. - Schools and educational provision identify gaps in learning; design a recovery curriculum appropriate to individual needs and hold high expectations and support for children and young people. - Schools and educational provisions to closely monitor the impact of catch up and intervention programmes on children and young peoples educational outcomes. - For maintained schools there has been support and challenge for Leaders and Middle Leaders from School Improvement colleagues. - Support for children and young peoples health and wellbeing e.g. access to Cahms; educational psychology service; specialist teachers; school based mental health first aider etc. - All schools and educational provisions to have a trained mental health first aider; a trained SENDCO; pastoral lead and knowledge to signpost youth support services as required. - All schools and educational provisions work in close partnership with pupils, parents and carers and communicate regularly and sensitively. - Headteacher recruitment prioritised and supported to provided leadership succession planning.